bec-archer/SR80-Manuals/user-manual.md

 If an admin temporarily unlocks a non-admin device (see "Admin Access on Non-Admin Devices" above), all sidebar items become available until the admin session expires.

 The grayed-out items are there so everyone can see what the app can do — they just can't access views that aren't meant for their device's role.

+At the bottom of the sidebar, under **This Device**, there's a **Display Size** button — see below.

+---

+### Display Size Settings

+Every device can be set to a comfortable text size, independently of every other iPad in the shop.
+If the front counter iPad is farther from your eyes, or you just prefer bigger text, you can bump it up without affecting the back-shop screen.

+**To change the display size:**

+1. Open the sidebar (swipe from the left, or tap the back arrow in the top-left)
+2. At the bottom of the sidebar, under **This Device**, tap **Display Size**
+3. A settings panel slides up from the bottom

+**Text Size** — three options:
+- **Default** — standard size, same as most apps
+- **Large** — noticeably bigger, good for extended use or reading glasses situations
+- **Extra Large** — significantly bigger, designed for arm's-length viewing or anyone who needs more visual breathing room

+**Bold Text** — toggle this on to make all text heavier/darker throughout the app.
+Works independently from the size setting — you can have bold text at any size.

+Changes take effect immediately and are saved to this device only.
+The front counter iPad, back shop station, and admin device each remember their own settings.

 ---